 The fair value of assets associated with individual endowment funds with donor restrictions may fall below the value of the initial and subsequent donor gift amounts, resulting in a deficit.
-Deficits in endowment funds with donor restrictions are classified as a reductions of net assets without donor restrictions.
+Deficits in endowment funds with donor restrictions are classified as a reduction of net assets without donor restrictions.
 Deficits associated with Board-designated funds functioning as endowments are likewise classified as a reduction of net assets without donor restrictions.
-Subsequent gains that restore the fair value of the assets of the endowment funds to the required level are classified as an increase in net assets without donor restrictions.
-None of the endowment funds had deficits at December 31, 2019 and 2018.
+None of the endowment funds had deficits at December 31, 2020 and 2019.